Street-Stream/api_client_examples/README.md

 #### AUTO CLOSEST COURIER TO ME

-We track where the courier is when they make an offer to carryout a job and determine their distance to the first pickup.
+We track where the courier is when they make an offer to carry out a job and determine their distance to the first pickup.
 The job is then given to the courier can get to you in the shortest amount of time.
 Typically this is used for very urgent jobs.

 #### AUTO FAVOURITE COURIER